ipfs/ipfs-blog/src/_blog/2023-ipfs-companion-MV3-update.md

 ## Current status

-MV3 changes went live towards the end of September when the collector-branch was merged to main and released on both the [chrome webstore](https://chrome.google.com/webstore/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch) and [firefox add-ons](https://addons.mozilla.org/en-US/firefox/addon/ipfs-companion/) we've not seen any major issues so far.
+MV3 changes went live towards the end of September 2023 when the collector-branch was merged to main and released on both the [Chrome Web Store](https://chrome.google.com/webstore/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch) and [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/ipfs-companion/) we've not seen any major issues so far.
 The extension is working as expected and the user base is consistent.
 There were some minor regressions and bugs reported, but nothing that's a show-stopper.
 Those are being fixed as they are reported.

 ## What's next?